The best cafes in Sydney are where good food, great coffee and a sense of place collide.

 Best farm-to-table: Three Blue Ducks

-Rewind a few decades back and Alexandria was a bit of a wasteland.
-But the inner-west suburb has undergone somewhat of a renaissance when it comes to cafes with venues such as The Grounds of Alexandria and Genovese Coffee House helping it up its game.
-The Italian-inspired cafe brews an espresso made from beans that have been lovingly roasted in-house, and it costs just $2 to down one at the bar, Italian-style.
+The inner-south suburb of Alexandria has undergone somewhat of a renaissance over the past decade with venues such as Genovese Coffee House helping it up its game.
+The Italian-inspired cafe brews an espresso made from beans lovingly roasted in-house, which you can down in one at the bar, Italian-style.
 Arrive by bicycle to the converted 1900s warehouse so you can pop a pancetta, mushroom, provolone picante panini in your basket to go.
 While the light-filled cafe – all cosy couches and upcycled materials – may feel homey, make no mistake: this is a seriously good contender for best cafe in Sydney’s inner west.

 Average price: $$